rineulette/rineulette/README.md

 ## inspo . .
-- my pastel-looking focalors skin is inspired by @littledollyboo1 on ig :>>
+- my focalors, sigewinne, and lynette skins are inspired by @littledollyboo1 on ig :>>
 - don't copy my skins; if you want inspo, please ask !

 ## ints . .